sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_5_ConceptsFilesAndFileBrowsers/Q_5_ConceptsFilesAndFileBrowsers_Quiz.md

 **Description**

-a) Shell is using to execute the programs we are creating and programs we are creating are nothing but files.
+Shell is using to execute the programs we are creating and programs we are creating are nothing but files.

-b) Files and File browsers are slightly different.
-They provide interface with Operating system.

-c) CMD and terminal is used to start a program, mostly created by someone.

-d) All are not correct.

 ---
 ---